rust-lang/rust-forge/src/policies/llm-usage.md

 #### ⚠️ Allowed with caveats
 The following are decided on a case-by-case basis.
-In general, new contributors will be scrutinized more heavily than existing contributors, since they haven't yet established trust with their reviewers.
+If you are a new contributor, you should expect to be scrutinized more heavily than existing contributors, since you haven't yet established trust with your reviewers.

 All uses under "⚠️ Allowed with caveats" **must** disclose that an LLM was used.